LeapHeap/CHWEngine/readme.md

 ## Exported APIs

 Both low-level direct probing functions and encapsulated getter functions are exported.
 Direct probing functions require invoker to create a HW_REPORT structure in advance and call the functions to populate the structure, which is suitable for low-level programming using C/C++.
 Encapsulated functions either return numerical values directly or write wide-char encoded text data to the buffer passed in, which is suitable for most of the modern high-level languages.
+An extra rundll32-compatible function named 'ExportReportToFile' is also provided for shell scripts and debugging, which saves the report as a text file.
 Detailed examples of the usage of the exported APIs are demonstrated in examples of supported programming languages in the SDK package.

 ## Supported Programming Languages

-C/C++, C# and Python are officially supported as invokers.
+C/C++, C# and Python are officially supported.
+Shell scripts like windows batch and VBScript can also invoke the library using rundll32.
 Demos of them are included in the SDK package.

 ## Supported Architectures